 Choosing A Site for Growing Your Currant Plant

-Currants and Gooseberries both prefer a sunny location but can tolerate part shade.
+Currants and gooseberries both prefer a sunny location but can tolerate part shade.
 The soil needs to be well drained and contain organic matter.
-It is ideal for the pH to range 5.5-7.0.
-This is the pH range of the Willamette Valley naturally.
-Since currants and gooseberries are hosts to White Pine Blister Rust, it is not wise to plant a currant or gooseberry if you have five-needled pines in your landscape.
+It is ideal for the pH to range between 5.5-7.0.
+This is the typical pH range of the Willamette Valley naturally.
+Since currants and gooseberries are hosts to White Pine Blister Rust, it is not wise to plant these if you have five-needled pines in your landscape.

 Amend the soil with compost.
-Space the gooseberries and red or white currants 3’-4’ apart in rows.
-Black currants are more vigorous so spacing them 4’-5’ apart would be wise.
-Rows can be 7’-10’ apart.
+Space the gooseberries and red or white currants 3-4 feet apart in rows.
+Black currants are more vigorous so spacing them 4-5 feet apart would be wise.
+Rows can be 7-10 feet apart.
 Dig a hole large enough to fit the spread of roots.
-Add a well balanced slow release fertilizer to the fill soil.
+Add a well-balanced slow release fertilizer to the fill soil.
 Press down on the soil around the plants to avoid air bubbles and water thoroughly.
-At planting time, prune all branches to a length of 4”-6”.
+At planting time, prune all branches to a length of 4-6 inches.
 This will stimulate new growth.
-Mulch around the plants before the summer arrives with 2” of compost, sawdust or other organic materials.
+Mulch around the plants before the summer arrives with 2 inches of compost, sawdust or other organic materials.

 Remove all the blossoms the first year after planting.
 This will allow your plant to become more stable.
 Fertilizer should be applied each February and again in the late spring each year.
 Currants and gooseberries can also be trained as a fan shape on a trellis.
 This is attractive and will help with small spaces.